As our long time customers know,

-Because our growing season here in the Pacific Northwest is getting shorter and shorter each year, with less heat over summer, we are finding that the Orientals simply need more time in the latter part of the season to fully harden off, and firm up for harvest.
-Without going into the debate over global warming / cooling / climate change, we have found that the Oriental lilies on our farm are emerging later (a month or more than in the past) in the spring each year due to the excessive, prolonged cold along with heavy rains, and though blooming normally in July/August, they are not starting to fully firm up for safe digging until mid or late October.
-Leaves are staying green until much later than usual, which means the lily bulbs are still using them to grow a bigger bulb.
+because our growing season here in the Pacific Northwest has been getting shorter and shorter each year, with less heat over summer, we were finding that the Orientals in our home field simply needed more time in the latter part of the season to fully harden off, and firm up for harvest.
+Without going into the debate over global warming / cooling / climate change, we have found that the Oriental lilies on our farm are emerging later (a month or more than in the past) in the spring due to the excessive, prolonged cold along with heavy rains, and though blooming normally in July/August, they are not starting to fully firm up for safe digging until late October.
+Leaves are staying green until much later than usual, which means the lily bulbs are still using them to fatten up for winter.

 Fortunately, these cooler growing seasons have not affected Asiatic, Trumpet, or Orienpet hybrids and they are thriving during our cold wet springs and cooler summers, which now seem to be the norm for Western Washington State.
 The last two years we have had only 4 to 6 weeks of what would be considered “warm” temperatures, which is a case of too little, and too late for early harvest.
 While the pure Orientals are not maturing early enough, Asiatic, Trumpets and Orienpets have been surpassing harvest predictions.
 This same trend of cooler springs in Holland is also why much of the Dutch growing of Oriental lilies now takes place in the Bordeaux region of France, plus in Chili where summers are warmer and more conducive to producing Oriental bulbs than is now Holland.
 Lily bulbs left until after first frost in October are not only plump and juicy, but they have fully formed noses and are ready to go, which is too late for most of our customers to safely plant before winter.